 The authorized capital of the Company consists of an unlimited number of common shares.
 A detailed description of the rights, privileges, restrictions and conditions attached to the common shares is included in our Annual Information Form.
-As of September 30, 2021, the Company had 16,745,227 common shares issued and outstanding.
-The Company did not issue any common shares during the current year.
+As of December 31, 2021 (and the date of this MD&A), the Company had 16,745,237 common shares issued and outstanding.
+The Company issued 10 common shares during the current year.